petergrace1618/Live-Project-MVC/README.md

 I suspect that the culprit is hiding somewhere in the last two lines.
 I gather some clues by inspecting the corresponding lines in the other seed methods.

-In `SeedProductions()`:

-    productions.ForEach(Production => context.Productions.AddOrUpdate(d => d.Title, Production));
+    SeedProductions(): productions.ForEach(Production => context.Productions.AddOrUpdate(d => d.Title, Production));

-And in `SeedCastMembers()`:

-    castMembers.ForEach(castMember => context.CastMembers.AddOrUpdate(c => c.Name, castMember));
+    SeedCastMembers(): castMembers.ForEach(castMember => context.CastMembers.AddOrUpdate(c => c.Name, castMember));

-I notice these `AddOrUpdate()` calls don't reference the primary key but instead reference a field that acts as an alternate key (`d.Title`, `c.Name`).
+I notice these `AddOrUpdate()` calls don't reference the primary key.
+I look at the `Productions` and `CastMembers` tables to get some context.
+I see that each of the two fields (`Title` and `Name`) serves as an alternate key for their tables. _Why wouldn't you just use to the primary key?_ I wonder.
 Then it hits me like a ton of bricks.
 The `AwardId` property in `AddOrUpdate()` is causing the duplicate seed records!

+It's like this, see.
 When an `Award` object is instantiated, `AwardId` is not yet known because its value is set by the database only after it's saved.
 Since `AwardId` is not known, the object will always not be found, and therefore will always be added.
-Thing is, the `Awards` table doesn't have a field that can be used as an alternate key by itself, so I inspect the Awards table to figure out what makes these Awards so unique.
+Thing is, the `Awards` table doesn't have a single field that can be used as an alternate key by itself.

 ![imgs/Awards-table-scr-shot.jpg](imgs/Awards-table-scr-shot.jpg)

-There are multiple awards in each year.
+Each year there are multiple awards given.
 In any given year,

 I use the compound key `(Year, Name, Type, Category)` to serve as an alternate key.